phanrahan/magma/docs/spec.md

     return Accum
 ```

-# Values
+# Values and Wiring
-Basic values are constructed as instances of magma's `Port` object, which are
+Basic values are constructed as instances of magma types.
+A set of magma values
-created as part of defining an `IO` (interface) object, or using `Wire` object
-for intermediate values.

-A `Port` contains a value of a directed digital type (input, output) or an
-undirected analog type.
+are implicitly constructed when defining an interface (`IO`) object.

-If a port contains an digital input type, it may be used to drive a digital
+Values corresponding to input types may be used to drive an arbitrary
-output `Port` or digital `Wire`.
+number of outputs, but may not be driven by any value.

-If it contains a digital output type, it must be driven by one source value.
+Values corresponding to output types must be driven by exactly one source value.

-If it contains an analog type, it may be connected an arbitrary number of times
+Values corresponding to analog types, may be connected an arbitrary number
-to any other analog values.
+of times to any other analog values.

 ```python
 class Test(Circuit):
     IO = IO(